Can Dogs Eat Sour Cream? Is Sour Cream Safe for Dogs?

 Alternatives to Sour Cream for Dogs

 What alternatives might you offer your dog instead of sour cream?
-Well, similar to us, our dogs can often benefit from a liter version of the foods we’d like to feed them.
-Going with a lite sour cream instead of a full-fat version can trim a significant amount of the excess fat and calories, making this a much healthier choice that still tastes the same.
-Plus, most lite sour creams have more protein than the regular versions.
+Similar to us, our dogs can often benefit from a lighter version of foods.
+Going with a light sour cream instead of a full-fat version can trim a significant amount of the excess fat and calories, making this a much healthier choice that still tastes the same.
+Plus, most light sour creams have more protein than the regular versions.
+That said, be sure to check the ingredient list, and avoid any products with added chemicals like preservatives or thickeners.

-Another alternative would be giving your dog some plain yogurt.
-Yogurt is full of probiotics that can aid their digestive system.
-This would provide some additional benefits not found in sour cream.
-Plus, as an additional benefit, yogurt is much higher in protein than sour cream is.
+Another alternative would be to give your dog a few spoonfuls of plain Greek yogurt.
+Greek yogurt is full of probiotics that can aid the digestive system.
+This can provide additional benefits not found in most sour creams.
+Plus, yogurt is much higher in protein than sour cream is.
 This means that you’ll be boosting your dog’s nutrition while providing them with a tasty treat.

-As we’ve seen, sour cream isn’t toxic to your dog.
-It’s not going to hurt your pet but there are some drawbacks to be aware of.
+A small taste of sour cream isn’t toxic to your dog, but there are some drawbacks to be aware of.
 Mainly, you need to pay attention to the high overall calories and heavy fat content.
-Alternatives like lite sour cream and plain yogurt can allow you to share your snack with your dog without exposing your beloved pup to the drawbacks of regular sour cream.
+Alternatives like light sour cream and plain yogurt can allow you to share your snack with your dog without exposing your beloved pup to the drawbacks of regular sour cream.

 Related Reads: